Three Legs and the Truth – A Tripod Manifesto

 My philosophy on purchasing tripods can be summarized simply:

-Within your budget, you need at least one tripod that prioritizes stability above all other considerations.
+Within your budget, you need one tripod that prioritizes stability above all other considerations.

 Why?
 A tripod’s entire reason for existing is to provide stability – to hold your camera still regardless of how long your shutter is open or how big and heavy your lens is.
 A tripod that can’t do that is a failure on the primary objective, like a cup that leaks, a car that won't move, or a coat that's cold.
-You want at least one tripod that is rock-solid stable in any scenario you’re likely to put it in.
+At least one of your tripods needs to be rock-solid stable in any scenario you’re likely to put it in.
 And in my opinion that should be your first tripod.

 Once you have a stability-first tripod that can handle anything you're likely to throw at it, then you might consider something like a dedicated travel tripod that sacrifices some stability for size, weight, or convenience.
 One obvious exception would be if you shoot all or most of your photos when traveling or backpacking or something.
 But most people don’t.